metabrainz/musicbrainz-server/INSTALL.md

         sudo apt-get install postgresql-9.x postgresql-server-dev-9.x postgresql-contrib-9.x postgresql-plperl-9.x

-    Alternatively, you may compile PostgreSQL from source, but then make sure to also compile the cube extension found in contrib/cube.
-The database import script will take care of installing that extension into the database when it creates the database for you.
+    Alternatively, you may compile PostgreSQL from source, but then make sure to also compile the cube and earthdistance extensions found in the contrib directory.
+The database import script will take care of installing those extensions into the database when it creates the database for you.

 4. Git